| |

 How to save for retirement in your 50s

 When you reach your 50s, it’s time to start thinking about retirement.
-Even if you’re not quite ready to retire, it’s a good idea to start saving for it so you can afford to do so when the time comes.
+Even if you’re not quite ready to retire, it’s a good idea to start saving for it so you can afford it when it comes.
 Here are six ways how to save for retirement in your 50s:

 1. Max out your pension contributions